-After consideration of toll rate recommendations from the Agency's traffic consultant and the potential effects of traffic diversion, toll rates were approved by the Agency's board of directors for implementation effective July 1, 2017.
-The new toll rates are projected to result in a 5.5% increase in transactional toll revenue and reflect increases of 2.0% for non-FasTrak® toll rates and maintenance of the \$1.00 increment for non-FasTrak transactions above the FasTrak® rates.
+After consideration of toll rate recommendations from the Agency's traffic consultant and the potential effects of traffic diversion, toll rates were approved by the Agency's board of directors for implementation effective July 1, 2018.
+The new toll rates are projected to result in a 2.8% increase in transactional toll revenue and reflect an increase of \$0.40 for peak hour toll rates at the mainline plaza.